UBC-MDS/beautiful-jekyll/resources_pages/learning_resources.md

 subtitle: Optional extra preparation for entering UBC MDS students
 ---

-The following is a list of online courses and other resources that might be useful preparation for the UBC MDS program.
+The following is a list of online resources that might be useful preparation for the UBC MDS program.
 Completion of these courses does not replace the [official program prerequisites](http://masterdatascience.science.ubc.ca/admissions).
 Rather, this page is mainly intended for entering students who may wish to reinforce their preparation before the program starts.
+Many of these resources can also be helpful resources during the program.
+Highly recommended items are in bold.

-Disclaimer: We have not vetted these courses ourselves but rather selected them based on their descriptions seeming appropriate.
+Disclaimer: We have not vetted all these resources ourselves, but rather selected them based on a combination of our experience, recommendation from colleagues, and the resources descriptions.
 If you have feedback about them, please [let us know](http://masterdatascience.science.ubc.ca/contact-us).

 ### Python
 - [Programming for Everybody](https://www.py4e.com/) by Chuck Severance (online book & [Youtube lectures](https://www.youtube.com/watch?v=8DvywoWv6fI&t=9009s))